k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 * **Studio** namespaces requires, as minimum, for Fabric POD: 4 cores and 16GB RAM.
 (On this POD several applications are running: Fabric runtime, Studio and Neo4J).

-  Additional PODs might be required, depends on the project's and solution types:
+  Additional PODs may be required, depending on the project's and solution types:

   * TDM solution needs a Postgres POD.
 Accordingly the minimum required for such namespace is:
     * Fabric: 4 cores, 16GB RAM